 The MHRA prohibits an employer, because of an applicant or employee’s age, from:

-- refusing to hire or maintaining a system of employment that unreasonably excludes a person seeking employment;
+- refusing to hire or maintain a system of employment that unreasonably excludes a person seeking employment;

 - discharging an employee; or